yb19/STA9760-Yelp-Reviews-Project/README.md

 # STA9760-Yelp-Reviews-Project
-We will analyze a subset of Yelp's business, reviews and user data.
-This dataset comes to us from Kaggle although we have taken steps to pull this data into a s3 bucket: s3://sta9760-yelp-reviews/*business.json.
+This project is to analyze a subset of Yelp's business, reviews and user data (~10G), using Spark on AWS EMR.
+This dataset comes to me from Kaggle although I have taken steps to pull this data into a s3 bucket: s3://sta9760-yelp-reviews/*business.json.

 ## [Analysis](https://github.com/yb19/STA9760-Yelp-Reviews-Project/blob/master/Analysis.ipynb)

-Note that the output of the code written is provided as a means to give you structure as you write your analysis.
-For **Parts I, II & III**, you must fill in the blanks (however way you want) to get the output provided in the file.
-(Mainly columns and aggregations, I don't care about the exact rows).
-For **Parts III and IV**, you are more flexibility to take the analysis further however you see fit.
+First, I configurate the cluster and notebook on AWS EMR (configurations are listed below).
+I then download data from Kaggle and upload to AWS S3 bucket.
+Having those configs ready, I install and import the necessary dependencies (pandas, matplotlib, seaborn) and load the dataset as a pyspark dataframe.

+Second, I denormalize the categories that are associated with each business (there may be more than one, presented as a string of comma separated identifiers) and then run some basic analysis on the result.

+Third, I join the review ans business datasets to answer the question: are the (written) reviews generally more pessimistic or more optimistic as compared to the overall business rating.

+Fourth, I first join user and review datasets to retrieve the average ratings by the elite users and then join the resultant dataset to business dataset to answer the question: Should the Elite be Trusted?

 ## Cluster and Notebook Configs